-To ensure that Auditor objectivity and independence are safeguarded, the Committee will approve the provision of ad-hoc work and the maximum expected fee before being undertaken.
+The Committee will approve the provision of ad-hoc work and maximum expected fee before being undertaken; to ensure the Auditor objectivity and independence are safeguarded.

 Board and Committee meetings

 The following table sets out the Directors' attendance at the Board and Committee meetings held during the year.